Periodic variable A-F spectral type stars in the northern TESS continuous viewing zone: Conclusions and future prospects

 \section{Conclusions and future prospects}

-We performed a careful individual classification of 5923 A-F stars (temperatures between 6000 and 10000\,K) brighter than 11\,mag located close and in the northern TESS CVZ.
+We have performed a careful individual classification of 5923 A-F stars (temperatures between 6000 and 10000\,K) brighter than 11\,mag located close by and in the northern TESS CVZ.
 The classification is based on the TESS photometric data and the properties of the frequency spectra.
-We largely discussed the data, crowding, the effects of residual variations caused by improper data reduction, aperture definition and the influence of these effects on the classification of the variable stars.
-We also largely discussed differences and similarities between the classes and paid special attention to a proper classification.
-We did not aim to study variability classes in detail and also did not highlight any particular star.
+We discussed the data, crowding, the effects of residual variations caused by improper data reduction, aperture definition, and the influence of these effects on the classification of the variable stars.
+We have also discussed differences and similarities between the classes and paid special attention to a proper classification.
+We did not aim to study variability classes in detail, nor did we highlight any particular star.
 We also did not show any of the interesting cases.
 These remain for future dedicated studies.

 We adopted the VSX classification scheme.
-We did not deal with the morphological classification of the variable stars within the variability classes as was done by the previous authors \citep[e.g.][]{Balona2011gdor,Bradley2015}.
-Our classification of the intrinsic variability is based on the assumption of the basic physical phenomena, that is rotation and pulsations.
-We introduced three classes of rotationally modulated stars: stars with stable chemical spots (ROTM), with regular brightness variations (ROT) and stars showing semi-regular variations assumed to be caused by forming/ceasing of the spots in combination with differential rotation (ROTS).
+We did not deal with the morphological classification of the variable stars within the variability classes, as was done by previous authors \citep[e.g.][]{Balona2011gdor,Bradley2015}.
+Our classification of the intrinsic variability is based on the assumption of the basic physical phenomena, that is, rotation and pulsations.
+We introduced three classes of rotationally modulated stars: stars with stable chemical spots (ROTM), stars with regular brightness variations (ROT), and stars showing semi-regular variations assumed to be caused by the forming or ceasing of the spots in combination with differential rotation (ROTS).